-On-Campus Interview Program -- Fall 2015
+Fall On-Campus Interview Program

 Each year, the Law School sponsors a Fall on-campus recruitment program for second- and third-year law students, often referred to as OCI.

 During Fall OCI, many employers are focused on interviewing second-year law students for summer positions because the employers use their summer classes as a way to determine whether summer clerks will be offered full-time positions.
 However, the program is not only for 2L students.
 Some employers interview only 3Ls for permanent jobs.
 Occasionally, employers look for both summer clerks and full-time positions, so they allocate their interview slots to both 2Ls and 3Ls.

-Every fall, a number of employers participate in "Resume Collects."
+A number of employers participate in "Resume Collects."
 Please do not discount these opportunities simply because they are not OCI opportunities!
 The employers have specifically requested to receive applications from our students!
 You will submit your applications by selecting the relevant session in the OCI section of Symplicity.
 Be sure to thoroughly look at every resume collect opportunity!

-Clinical Interview Program - 2015/2016
+Clinical Interview Program

 Recruitment for summer Clinical positions at UW Law School is run through the OCPD Symplicity system.
 Eleven clinics, including the Center for Patient Partnerships, Consumer Law Clinic, Family Court Clinic, Family Law Project, Immigrant Justice Clinic, Law and Entrepreneurship Clinic, Legal Assistance to Institutionalized Persons, Neighborhood Law Clinic, Oxford Federal Project, Restorative Justice Project, and Wisconsin Innocence Project recruit first and second year students.